qmk/qmk_firmware/docs/feature_combo.md

 #### Dictionary Management
 Combos can be augmented by the [Combo Engine](http://combos.gboards.ca/) to allow for easier configuration and multifile dictionaries.
-When a large number of Combos are present, these decorators allow for simpler management and definition of Combos.
-With single line combo definitions and various helpers consider using this when over 20 combos are present on a keyboard.
+When a large number of Combos are present, these decorators allow for simpler management and definition of Combos with single line combo definitions and various helpers.
+Consider using this when over 20 combos are present on a keyboard.
 Under the hood, the Combo Feature is used and all the above configuration will work with it.